Moradnejad/StackOverflow-Questions-Quality-Dataset/README.md

 ## Notes
 - Questions are sorted according to Question Id.
 - Question body is in HTML format.
 - All dates are in UTC format.
+- The dataset is also accessible at https://www.kaggle.com/imoore/60k-stack-overflow-questions-with-quality-rate

 ## How to cite